Konamiman/Z280TechnicalManual/5-Instruction_Set.md

 R ...
 SX = Addressing Modes Available

+<a id="table-5-7-bit-manipulation-rotate-and-shift-group"></a>
 _Table 5-7.
 Bit Manipulation, Rotate and Shift Group_

 ### 5.4.7 Program Control Group

-This group (Table 5-8) consists of the instructions that affect the Program Counter (PC) and thereby control program flow.
+This group ([Table 5-8](#table-5-8-program-control-group-instructions)) consists of the instructions that affect the Program Counter (PC) and thereby control program flow.
 The CPU registers and memory are not altered except for the Stack Pointer and the stack, which play a significant role in procedures and interrupts.
 (An exception is Decrement and Jump if Non-Zero [DJNZ], which uses a register as a loop counter.)
 The flags are also preserved except for the two instructions specifically designed to set and complement the Carry flag.

 The Jump (JP) and Jump Relative (JR) instructions provide a conditional transfer of control to a new location if the processor flags satisfy the condition specified in the instruction.
 Jump Relative is a 2-byte instruction that jumps to any instruction within the range -126 to +129 bytes from the location of this instruction.
 Most conditional jumps in programs are made to locations only a few bytes away; the Jump Relative instruction exploits this fact to improve code compactness and efficiency.